Brother's Keeper (Miami Vice): Notes

 Most of the series regular cast are introduced in this pilot episode: Sonny Crockett (Don Johnson), Ricardo Tubbs (Philip Michael Thomas), Gina Calabrese (Saundra Santiago), Trudy Joplin (Olivia Brown), Stan Switek (Michael Talbott) and Larry Zito (John Diehl).
 Only Edward James Olmos is missing, since his character, Lt.
 Martin Castillo would not show until the sixth episode.
 The Squad's boss was for the first four episodes Lt.
 Rodriguez (Gregory Sierra).
 This episode also featured regular supporting actor Martin Ferrero, but he played the transvestite killer Trini DeSoto instead of his usual Izzy Moreno character, the small and incompetent criminal who confides to Crockett and Tubbs.
 The opening theme to the episode is an extended version of the "Miami Vice Theme" which is only used for the first four episodes of the series.
 After that, the Miami Vice opening theme was altered to include the signature electric guitar riff over the original Fairlight-generated synthesizer sequence.
 From then on, it remained unchanged throughout the series.

 This episode, which has a 2-hour duration (with commercials) is also sometimes split as a two-part episode each an hour long in some countries.
 On the Region 1 Miami Vice DVD release, the episode is presented in its entirety; the Region 2 version uses the two-part version.

 At least one VHS release of "Brother's Keeper" replaces the Rolling Stones' song "Miss You" with generic rock music.

+The seaplane Calderone gets into is Chalk's Ocean Airways Flight 101 registration number N2969; the aircraft notably crashed into the ocean in 2005, killing everyone on board.